 The White Tiger actress recalled the ‘dark’ phase when she was facing severe criticism over her changing body following her father’s demise.

 “I think over time when my body started changing and I went through that phase when I was eating my emotions, my body started changing, I reached my 30s, I went through an emotional turmoil because I used to get online grief.
 People said,’‘ You are looking different, you are aging’, this and that.
 It messed with my mind at that time.
 My mind was already in such a dark place and I didn’t have time for it,” she said.

 The mounting criticism led to a change in her approach to social media.
 She was left with no option but to contain her social media interaction.
 “I went into my Cancerian self-preservation self and got back into my shell,” she shared.

 She admitted that she has been feeling the healthiest for the last couple of years, after leaving her “really dark phase” behind.

 The best thing about Priyanka Chopra is that she is not bothered by what people say to her or think of her.
 She knows how to shut up the trollers who try to criticize her for her body shape and the choice of clothes she wears.

-In an appearance on the Feel Better, Live More podcast early this year, Priyanka had said, “It’s crazy, you have to take away the power from the trolls.
+In an appearance on the Feel Better, Live More podcast early this year, Priyanka said, “It’s crazy, you have to take away the power from the trolls.
 Otherwise, if I started giving importance to them, I would not be able to live.
-But what I realised is that if we give so much credence to online negativity, those are people that are giving you their opinions because they had the ability to do it right now with social media being what it is.
-But it is up to us to really see if their opinions matters.
+But what I realized is that if we give so much credence to online negativity, those are people that are giving you their opinions because they could do it right now with social media being what it is.
+But it is up to us to see if their opinions matter.
 Is it going to affect your job?
 Is it going to affect your family?
 What is it affecting?
 And if it’s only affecting our pride, then why are we giving these people so much importance?”

 Priyanka Chopra is a perfect example of how to convert stones into milestones.
 Listening to your heart is more important than listening to those who don’t matter at all, she says.